What if I have to postpone because of the C-word?Categories Wedding tips.

 In this blog, we run through three COVID scenarios that could apply to your wedding or special event, and how we’ll manage these with you.

-1. Government says no (snap lockdowns)
+1. Government says no (snap lockdowns) OR you (our booked client) have COVID

 - If you postpone to a date that we are unable to service, your booking is effectively cancelled with us as we are unable to deliver our services (please see advice on finding a date below).